 Laguna Glaciar is one of the best shorter treks from Sorata.
 Getting there, however, is no easy feat.
 Trekkers and hikers need to cross from one valley over a ridge to another valley and walk across slippery rocks and other minor challenges.
 But once there, all the hard work pays off, as visitors are treated to incredible views of surrounding glaciers and mountains.

-If you are looking to hike a glacier outside the polar regions, Baltoro Glacier is a great option, as it is one of the longest glaciers located outside the common polar regions.
-The sheer enormity of Baltoro Glacier and its a strenuous route taking several days to complete means that only those who are physically fit and experts should attempt to trek the entire route.
+If you are going to hike a glacier outside the polar regions, Baltoro Glacier is a great option, as it is one of the longest glaciers located outside the common polar regions.
+The sheer enormity of Baltoro Glacier and its strenuous route taking several days to complete means that only those who are physically fit and experts should attempt to trek the entire route.

 The Biafo Glacier, in the Karakoram Mountains, is 63 kilometers long and sits at an altitude of 5,128 meters.
 This is a glacier for the experienced trekker.
 People who hike this glacier can check out spectacular views of Snow Lake, one of the world’s largest basins of snow or ice outside of the polar regions.
 You can also spot ibex, mountain goats, and if you’re lucky brown bears and snow leopards.

 The Khumbu Glacier has elevations of 4,900 meters at its terminus to 7,600 meters at its source, making it the world’s highest glacier.
 It flows between Mountain Everest and the Lhotse-Nuptse Ridge and is constantly on the move.
 This glacier is a must-see for people who are looking to trek to one of the Everest base camps.